 - Application submitted after the release of results

-When requesting a review, you should include any new or further supporting documentation, and you should provide reasons as to why you feel you have grounds for the initial decision to be overturned.
+When requesting a review, you will need to provide new or further supporting documentation which addresses your circumstances as we have described above, and you should provide reasons as to why you feel you have grounds for the initial decision to be overturned.
 Within 5 working days, you will get one of the following outcomes:

 - Successful review (original decision overturned):your application for review was successful and your assessment options will be reconsidered by your Faculty.
 Huzzah!